 Judith has appeared as featured soloist with orchestral and early music ensembles across the US, including the Seattle Baroque Orchestra, Atlanta Baroque Orchestra, La Follia Austin Baroque, Apollo's Fire, Texas Early Music Project, Mansfield Symphony Orchestra, Istanpitta, CBE, and the Warren Philharmonic, to name a few, and has both taught and performed at international festivals workshops such as The Amherst Early Music International Festival, Lute Society of America, The Texas Toot, American Harp Society, and SEMA (Southeastern Medieval Association), as well as smaller workshops and conferences across the country.

 Also an active choral vocalist and director, Judith has made frequent appearances as both soloist and chorus member with a variety of professional ensembles, including Vox Regis, The Serlo Consort (UK), Contrapunctus Early Music, Counterpoint (UK), Quire Cleveland, Apollo’s Fire, Acapella Vox, Cantores Ecclesiae, TEMP, The King's Counterpoint, Cantores Charleston, and the Trinity Chamber Singers.
-She has over twenty-five years of experience in directing and coaching both large and small vocal ensembles in a variety of styles and genres – from Early Music to barbershop to Broadway – and has served as Ensemble Instructor and Faculty for a number of international workshops and festivals as well as Director of Music for a variety of churches and performing organizations.
+She has many years of experience in directing and coaching both large and small vocal ensembles in a variety of styles and genres – from Early Music to barbershop to Broadway – and has served as Ensemble Instructor and Faculty for a number of international workshops and festivals as well as Director of Music for a variety of churches and performing organizations.

 Noted for being "even stronger when she is allowed to act as well as sing," Judith is equally active in the theater, taking leading roles not only in Musical Theater but also a variety of dramatic and comedic productions.
 Her casting to date has exemplified a wide dramatic and vocal range: from soprano roles such as Lily in The Secret Garden, Marian Paroo in The Music Man, Kate in Kiss Me, Kate, Laurey in Oklahoma!, Sarah in Guys & Dolls, and Fiona in Brigadoon; to mezzo characters which include the title role in Mame, Adelaide in Guys & Dolls, and Janet Marley in The Christmas Carol Rag; and on to dramatic and comedic non-musical roles including Maggie the Cat in Cat on a Hot Tin Roof, Mary Smith in the British bedroom farce Run For Your Wife, Virginia in the apocalyptic comedy Early One Evening at the Rainbow Bar and Grill, and the role of acerbic Jessie Mae Watts in The Trip to Bountiful, for which she received an OCTA Excellence in Acting award and was nominated for The Cleveland Critics Circle Award.

 Judith's passion for choral music led her to found and accept the position of Executive Artistic Director for the ensemble Contrapunctus Early Music in 2013, a 'sister' ensemble to the UK vocal ensemble Counterpoint, which she currently co-manages with founder and Musical Director David Acres.
 In 2014 they co-founded the third of their vocal ensembles, The King's Counterpoint, and in together launched the high-voices ensemble Cantores Charleston in 2019, both based in Judith's hometown of Charleston, SC.
+Their latest venture, Vox Regis, was founded in 2021 and is a small ensemble of professional vocalists focusing on traditional and innovative new polyphony.

 Judith holds both Masters and Doctoral degrees in Historical Performance Practices from Case Western Reserve University, as well as a Bachelor's degree in Vocal Performance from The College of Charleston, SC, with additional post-graduate work at the University of Texas at Austin and the Indiana University Institute of Early Music, where she studied performance practices, music history, opera and theater.
 She has held positions as lecturer and adjunct faculty in music history, vocal pedagogy, graduate research methodology and applied voice at The College of Charleston, SC, Case Western Reserve University in Cleveland and Hiram College in Hiram, Ohio.
 Judith is ever-active as guest faculty and lecturer for workshops, special events, and continuing and community education forums.